KathmanduLivingLabs/quake-maps-old/index.md

 <link href="css/avenir-white.css" rel="stylesheet" type="text/css"></link>
 # KLL Quake Maps

-The objective of this site is to distribute maps extracted from OpenStreetMap data to aid in Earthquake mapping.
+The object of this site is to provide maps that are relevant to the relief and recovery operations after Nepal's Earthquake.
+Offline maps available on this site are extracted from OpenStreetMap data.
 The data has been developed by thousands of crowd-sourced volunteers, and in our estimations provides the most up to date maps of Nepal.

 Maps will soon be available for all 11 most affected districts, and updated as frequently as we can.
 The 11 most affected districts, where a state of emergency has been declared are: Kathmandu, Bhaktapur, Lalitpur, Dhading, Kavre, Nuwakot, Sindhupalchowk, Dolakha, Gorkha, Rasuwa, Ramecchap.